w3c/webappsec-permissions-policy/integration.md

 > cat pictures would be allowed by default on the entire web, but once disabled
 > in a document, would not be available anywhere in that document, even in
 > child frames.

+In general, framing features in the positive sense, as 'allow' rather than 'deny', will be the right choice.
+This also avoids potentially-confusing double-negatives, and means that features will behave more consistently with each other.